 Grant Name:

-University of Arizona—FARMacy: A Prescription for a Healthier Community
+University of Arizona – FARMacy: A Prescription for a Healthier Community

 Grant Description:

-The FARMacy is a teen-facilitated produce prescription program that enriches teens’ expertise in managing regularly scheduled, full-scale, community events that build nutrition security in the community.
-The program is unique in combining positive youth development principles with addressing nutrition security, reducing health inequities, and reducing food waste.
-This program is tailored to the needs of teens in our community and engages teens in projects that provide them with skills and opportunities to be leaders in improving the health and well-being of the community.
-Teens are immersed in leadership development activities that focus on teaching seed-to-table nutrition, including hosting large community education and activity events for families.
-These events provide teens with opportunities to engage community members from toddlers to grandparents in harvesting from our gardens, preparing produce, cooking produce, sampling novel produce, and running retail farmers markets.
-The next step is providing the opportunity for teens to share their experience and expertise with peers to adapt the HLA-FARMacy program to another community site, creating a blueprint for statewide expansion.
+Teens participate in leadership development activities focused on seed-to-table nutrition, including hosting large community education and activity events for families.
+These events provide opportunities to engage community members of all ages in harvesting from gardens, preparing produce, cooking produce, sampling new produce, and operating retail farmers markets.
+The program also offers teens the opportunity to share their experience and expertise with peers to adapt the HLA (Healthy Living Ambassador) FARMacy model to another community site, creating a blueprint for statewide expansion.

 Contact(s):